honkkis/neural-amp-modeler/README.md

-# NAM HD: Neural Amp Modeler in Stereoids (96kHz and longer time scale support)
+# NAM HD: Neural Amp Modeler on Stereoids (96kHz and longer time scale support)

 This repository if a fork of the NAM trainer, but it supports high-definition training using th GUI trainer.
 See advanced options to train in 96kHz and with HD model.